2023 Physician Fee Schedule Impact

 These year-over-year cuts are being implemented without regarding to patient outcomes, actual PFS provider resource needs, or any other rationale policy.

-In the 2023 PFS Proposed Rule, CMS states, “In light of feedback from interested parties, CMS has prioritized stability and predictability over ongoing updates.”
+In the 2023 PFS Final Rule, CMS states, “In light of feedback from interested parties, CMS has prioritized stability and predictability over ongoing updates.”
 We urge CMS and Congress to follow through on this statement and stop ongoing clinical labor and EM cuts to office-based specialists in end-of-year Medicare legislation as Congress looks to undertake the serious work of fundamental reform to the Physician Fee Schedule.

 USPA’s vision is for a Physician Fee Schedule that provides payment stability for office-based specialists and fundamental reform of the so-called "budget-neutrality" provision.